Are ADHD and Tinnitus Related?

 What are the best supplements for ADHD tinnitus?

-Not surprisingly, the best supplements for ADHD are also the best for both tinnitus and migraines.
+Not surprisingly, the best supplements for ADHD are also the best for both tinnitus and migraine.
 If you have tinnitus with inattentive type ADHD symptoms, these supplements may be helpful.
 Note that these are among the core dietary supplements we use in our tinnitus protocols.
 Here are three options that have good preliminary clinical data to support their use.

 Does vitamin D help ADHD?